gsimon75/esp8266_gps_unit/README.md

 ### Reproducible builds

-As we're distributing firmwares in a binary form, it's a must that we shall be able to reproduce any version anytime.
+As we're distributing firmwares in a binary form, we must be able to reproduce any version anytime.
 It's a [well documented](https://reproducible-builds.org/docs/) subject, take some time to skim through those docs first.

 Unfortunately the [official SDK](https://github.com/espressif/ESP8266_RTOS_SDK.git) that we're using is ripe with sources